alibaba/bifrostui/packages/bui-core/src/Collapse/index.en-US.md

 #### portrait

-The folding direction starts from the top of the element and unfolds
+The folding direction starts from the portrait of the element and unfolds

 ```tsx
 import React, { useState } from 'react';